archilless/Minin/Python BESO/README.md

 Numerical experiments show that discrete gradient algorithm converges much faster than greedy algorithm for all considered cases.

-Mainly, this is development of project for classes of Numerical Linear Algebra and Optimization at Skoltech, 2017-2018.
+Mainly, this is following development of project for classes of Numerical Linear Algebra and Optimization at Skoltech, 2017-2018.
 Egor Nuzhin, Iurii Minin, Alexey Boyko (TA of NLA)